JackBro/imm_engine/README.md

 Current State:
 ---------------
-Dragon's Ingot has not released yet.
-For the responsibility of a open source project, just guarantee the able to compile the engine samples correctly and resolving bugs.
+This open source project is not guarantee to be the latest version compared with Dragon's Ingot.

 Disadvantage List:
 ------------------